Anita Chauhan & Daniela Fortino

-For many years, most people in the midst of arranging a funeral have faced a simple choice: cremation or burial?
+For many years, most people in the midst of arranging a funeral have had only two choices: cremation or burial?
 But there is a new, third option available: Aquamation, otherwise known as alkaline hydrolysis.
 While technical sounding, this process is simply a water-based method of final disposition.

 We’re thrilled to announce that we now offer aquamation services, providing families in Ontario with a sustainable alternative to traditional cremation or burial.
 Read on to learn more about our new offering, and how you can decide if it’s the right service for your loved one.

 This article will answer the top most asked questions about this new funeral process in including "what is aquamated?"
 Read on why this has become a popular query.